charliecalvert/CloudNotes/Assignments/React/ReactMicroServices.md

 ## Turn it in

+Specify:

+- Branch
+- Folder of both client and server (Week03-React-Jest?
+Other?)
+- Folders for your microservices.

-All five servers should be build and up and running and callable.
+All your servers should build cleanly and up and running and callable.
 Use the npm module **concurrently** to start them all at once.

 I'm expecting the **qux**, **git-user** and **gist** servers to more or less be working.
 The others are just shells for now.